-Huckleberry House serves youth ages 16-24 who are able to remain in the community with support without being a danger to themselves or community and meet HUD's definition of homelessness (24 CFR 576.2).
-Participants have emotional or behavioral challenges and are willing to participate in counseling and other supportive services.
-The program prioritizes youth based on the Vulnerability Assessment score.
+Transitional housing programs serve youth ages 16-24 who are able to remain in the community with support without being a danger to themselves or community and meet HUD's definition of homelessness (24 CFR 576.2).
+The program prioritizes youth based on the HAST tool.